-Edgar Wallace - Watch Order: Color Films
+Edgar Wallace Movies: Color Films

 This watch list covers the vibrant later era of the Edgar Wallace series, beginning with The Hunchback of Soho in 1966 and continuing through the final Italian co-productions.
 The period marked a shift toward more flamboyant visuals and increasingly camp sensibilities.